OPboi05/WIDS-project-2025/README.md

 * Calculated half life of mean-reverting series using OLS.
 * Calculated hedge ratio using OLS.

-Solved an assigment to practice all these concepts.
+Solved an assigment(on data provided by mentor) to practice all these concepts.